cengozge/fuel-consumption/Readme.md

 This directs me to configure db settings in .yml as H2 for now and Oracle, MySQL with empty values and set active profile as profile of H2

 ## Technical Req.
 2- The application initially will have only RESTful API with JSON payloads in response, but won't be limited only to this interface in the future.
-This directs me to use ResponseEntity  !!!but it is Spring specific!!!
+This directs me to return List or String which is converted to JSON by framework.

 ## Technical Req.
 3- Data validation should be performed before persisting and corresponding error message should be returned in case of invalid input.
-This directs me to use
+This directs me to use @Valid annotation in Request body.

 ## Functional Req.
 1- It should be possible to register
 -one single record: This directs me to design a POST endpoint to register one record